zanhsieh/ansible-mesos/README.md

 ## Description
-This repository contains Ansible configurations that can be used to bring up a simple Mesos/Marathon/Chronos cluster.
-It will create a cluster with a 3x masters and 3x slaves.
-This is for CentOS 7.1.
+This repository contains Ansible configurations that can be used to bring up a simple Mesos/Marathon/Chronos cluster with Consul.
+It will create a cluster with 3x masters and 3x slaves.
+Target platform is CentOS 7.1.

 ## Instructions
 - Pack CentOS 7.1 vagrant box from official iso with Packer (CentOS 7.1 template